John Cena and Shay Shariatzadeh Spark Engagement Rumors

 "Stone cold sweethearts," the image also read.

-In addition, Cena posted another picture of what appeared to be a bride and groom dancing in a park.
+In addition, Cena posted another picture of what appeared to be a bride and a groom dancing in a park.

 Neither Cena nor Shariatzadeh have commented on the speculation.